|

 If the plaintiff's proof is 51% stronger or more convincing than

-that of the defending party, their complaint will be upheld by the
+that of the defending party, their complaint will be upheld by

-the preponderance of the evidence.
+asserting by the preponderance of the evidence.

 Prohibition